 Part 4.
 Execution times (15 points)

 You’re nearly finished with ps.
 Two tasks remain.
 The first is making the execution time of a process print out in the [DD-]hh:mm:ss format.
-Meaning that if the process has been running for less than a day, the hours, minutes, and seconds are printed out (two digits each) and if the process has been running for longer than a day, then the number of days are printed out followed by a dash and then hours, minutes, and seconds.
+Meaning that if the process has been running for less than a day, the hours, minutes, and seconds are printed out (two digits each) and if the process has been running for longer than a day, the number of days are printed out followed by a dash and then hours, minutes, and seconds.
 For example, 00:05:23 for a process that has been running for 5 minutes and 23 seconds and 03-15:59:21 for a process that has been running for 3 days, 15 hours, 59 minutes, and 21 seconds.

 /// Returns the number of clock ticks per second.